boomnak/fse/events_readme.txt

 getMapDimensions() -- Returns the width and height of the current map.

-giveItem(item) -- Give the player the item.
+giveItem(item) -- Give the player the item. changeGold(gold) -- Change the player's gold by gold amount.

 fadeout(time) -- Fade screen to black over 'time'.
 If time=0, do it instantly. fadein(time) -- Fade screen in from black over 'time'.
 If time=0, fadein instantly.